 If someone in your family is a Disney Vacation Club member, take advantage by booking one of the large villas with one to three bedrooms, along with full kitchens and living rooms.
 I love doing this because you can cook some of your own meals that everyone enjoys, and it saves some money.
 Even if you aren’t a Disney Vacation Club member, you can book these villas through a travel agent, a DVC resell site, or the Walt Disney World website (they’re expensive but worth it for extended families).

-Another way to stay close together while vacationing at Disney World is to book a cabin at Disney’s Fort Wilderness Resort.
-The cute cabins sleep up to six people, have a full kitchen and outdoor grill, and are just a short boat ride away from Magic Kingdom.
+Another way to stay close together while vacationing at Disney World is to book one of The Cabins at Disney’s Fort Wilderness Resort.
+These newly updated cabins, now part of the Disney Vacation Club family of properties, sleep up to six people, have a full kitchen and outdoor grill, and are just a short boat ride away from Magic Kingdom.
 I recently stayed in a cabin with my family and we loved zipping around the campgrounds on our golf cart, being able to grill out for dinner, and having easy access to Magic Kingdom even if we were just going for a few hours.

 One mistake families make when trying to plan a trip with multiple generations at Disney World is trying to “do it all,” something that’s virtually impossible at any amusement park for kids but especially at a resort as large as Disney.
 I always recommend making a list of your most important priorities and must-do experiences: which parks you want to visit, which restaurants you want to try, and which days you want to sit back and relax back at the hotel.
 Think quality over quantity, especially when visiting Disney with grandparents or young kids.